Introduction

 A simple and elegant incentive.

-It is all encrypted too so no one knows what you are sharing, and the only way to access your data is by the link file which is yours to distribute as you see fit.
+It is all encrypted so no one knows what they are sharing, and the only way to access your data is by the link file which is yours to distribute as you see fit.

 Overshare, and many people will share your data, making it accessible at any time.

-Go to the Prerequisite page to see what you need to use Tenfingers, or continue browsing this page for more in depth technical information:
+Use the Quick install Linux / Windows or go for the Manual install to see what you need to use Tenfingers, or continue browsing this page for more in depth technical information:

 Technically: